mermaid-js/mermaid/packages/mermaid/src/docs/mindmap.md

             C
 ```

-In summary is a simple text outline where there are one node at the root level called `Root` which has one child `A`. `A` in turn has two children `B`and `C`.
-In the diagram below we can see this rendered as a mindmap.
+In the diagram below you can see the example rendered as a mindmap.

 ```mermaid
 mindmap